Trade directory · Fayetteville metro · North Carolina

 Meet experience requirements

-Complete 4 years of plumbing experience under a licensed contractor, or equivalent through approved apprenticeship program or technical education
+Complete 4 years of plumbing experience under a licensed plumber or finish an approved apprenticeship program.
+Document all work experience with employer verification forms.

 2